Hikakin: YouTube content

-He has opened 7 channels on YouTube, and as of April 2025, the total number of subscribers across all channels is approximately 29 million, with approximately 22.4 billion views.
-The "Bzz bzz" in his video greeting, "Bzz bzz, hello YouTube, I'm Hikakin", is a nod to the American beatboxer Rahzel.
-He says that his fan base is mainly elementary and junior high school students, and he wants to create content that the whole family can watch while having a meal.
-The origin of the name Hikakin was given to him by his senior ski jumper, who started calling him Hikakin, a twist on his real name.
-He asked his senior why he was given the suffix "Kin", but he was never told why, so the meaning remains unclear.
+Hikakin has opened seven channels on YouTube, and as of August 2026, the inclusive number of subscribers is approximately 30 million, with approximately 25.7 billion views.
+Additionally, his main YouTube channel, "HikakinTV" has over 19.8 million subscribers as of July 2026, making it the 8th most-subscribed YouTube channel in Japan.
+His video greeting, "Bzz bzz, hello YouTube, I'm Hikakin", contains a nod to the American beatboxer Rahzel.
+Hikakin said his fan base consists mainly of elementary and junior high school students, and he wants to create family-friendly content.
+The name Hikakin was given to him by his senior ski jumper, who started calling him Hikakin, a twist on his real name.
+He asked his senior the reason for the suffix "Kin", but this was never revealed.
 When he was in junior high school, he began posting beatboxing clips on bulletin boards under the name Hikakin, and the name gradually spread, so it stuck.